 Frequently asked questions

-- Teachers will have easy access to online and evidence-based assessments, supporting them in making better judgements about student learning and in tailoring their teaching so that each student progresses in their learning.
+- Teachers will have easy access to online assessments that are aligned to National Literacy and Numeracy Learning Progressions and the Australian Curriculum, supporting them to make better judgements about student learning and to tailor teaching so that students make more progress in their learning.

-- Students will be clearer about their learning progress and will benefit from more insightful feedback and targeted instruction from their teachers.
+- Students will understand more about their learning progress and will benefit from more insightful feedback and targeted instruction from their teachers.

 - School leaders will have access to more consistent and reliable data about student learning, which will help them to better plan for school improvement.